 “Social enterprises are businesses that trade to intentionally tackle social problems, improve communities, provide people access to employment and training, or help the environment.” – Social Traders

-It was reported in 2011, 25 per cent of the manufactured imports comes from china.
+It was reported in 2011, 25 percent of the manufactured imports come from China.
 The demand for our natural resources stagnated ever since.
 With COVID-19, we can officially declare STEM Education is the key to our economy.
 In 2020, nothing has changed except our export market is shrinking.

 Australia cannot afford to be seen as the warehouse of the world.
 New technologies, intelligent and innovative industries in Australia can create billions of local and international opportunities for entrepreneurs.